 LINK TO NATIONAL ORGANIZATION WEBSITE:

-The Sons of Union Veterans of the Civil War (SUVCW) is a fraternal organization dedicated to preserving the history and legacy of veteran heroes who fought and worked to save the Union in the American Civil War.
+The Sons of Union Veterans of the Civil War National Organization (SUVCW) is a 501(c) 3 tax exempt organization dedicated to preserving the history and legacy of veteran heroes who fought and worked to save the Union in the American Civil War.
 Organized in 1881 and chartered by Congress in 1954, SUVCW is the legal heir and successor to the Grand Army of the Republic.
 In 1866, Union Veterans of the Civil War organized into the Grand Army of the Republic (GAR) and became a social and political force that would control the destiny of the nation for more than six decades.
 Membership in the veterans’ organization was restricted to individuals who had served in the Army, Navy, Marine Corps, or Revenue Cutter Service during the Civil War, thereby limiting the life span of the GAR.
 The GAR existed until 1956.
 In 1881 the GAR formed the Sons of Veterans of the United States of America (SV) to carry on its traditions and memory long after the GAR had ceased to exist.
 Membership was open to any man who could prove ancestry to a member of the GAR or to a veteran eligible for membership in the GAR.
 In later years, men who did not have the ancestry to qualify for hereditary membership, but who demonstrated a genuine interest in the Civil War and could subscribe to the purpose and objectives of the SUVCW, were admitted as Associates.
 This practice continues today.
 Many GAR Posts sponsored Camps of the SV.
 In 1925 the SV name was changed to Sons of Union Veterans of the Civil War (SUVCW), under which its federal charter was issued in 1954.
 The SUVCW is legally recognized as the heir to, and representative of, the GAR.
 Today, the National Organization of the SUVCW, headed by an annually elected Commander-in-Chief, oversees the operation of 26 Departments, each consisting of one or more states, a Department-at-Large, a National Membership-at-Large, and over 200 community based camps.
 More than 6,360 men enjoy the benefits of membership in the only male organization dedicated to the principles of the GAR — Fraternity, Charity, and Loyalty.
 It publishes “The BANNER” quarterly for its members.
 The SUVCW National Headquarters is located in the National Civil War Museum in Harrisburg, Pennsylvania.
 The SUVCW is one of five Allied Orders of the GAR.
 The other four Orders are: Ladies of the Grand Army of the Republic, Woman’s Relief Corps, Auxiliary to the Sons of Union Veterans of the Civil War and Daughters of Union Veterans of the Civil War.

-- Following is the link to the Governance page on the National SUVCW Website.
+Following is the link to the Governance Page on the National SUVCW Website.
 This page provides forms, documents, and information relating to the internal governance of the SUVCW, including operational information, organizational information, and various forms required by camps and departments of the SUVCW.